 - 2) Remember any network website may be seen by a prospective employer.
-Photographs and language can be seen as disrespectful and may prevent you from continuing in the nursing program or possibly future employment. - 3) Once information is posted on the website anyone can access it and the information continues to circulate. - 4) Breaches of confidentiality will result in suspension or failure of the course, and expulsion from the VN Program.
+Photographs and language can be seen as disrespectful and may prevent you from gaining future employment as a nurse at some organizations. - 3) Once information is posted on the website anyone can access it and the information continues to circulate. - 4) Breaches of confidentiality will result in suspension or failure of the course, and expulsion from the VN Program.